rstuven/rmutt.js/docs/API.md

 Specifies the maximum depth to which **rmutt** will expand the grammar.
 This is usually used to prevent recursive grammars from crashing **rmutt** with stack overflows.
 Beyond the maximum stack depth, a rule will expand to an empty, zero-length string.

 * **randomSeed** (number|Array):
 Specifies a seed for the random number generator.
 Two runs against the same grammar with the same seed will generate identical output.
 The seed can be a single 32-bit integer or an array of 16 32-bit integers.
 If no seed is specified, a seed is generated according to **randomSeedType** option and returned in the [callback result options](generator-callback).
+Also, it can be expanded in the grammar using the [`$options.randomSeed`](./GUIDE.md#options-package) rule.

 <a name="generator-options-randomSeedType" />
 * **randomSeedType** (string):